MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## SSM Hybrid Environments (Hybrid Activations)

-- We can use SSM to manage on-premises servers, IoT devices, edge devices and virtual machines (example VMs provided by other cloud providers)
+- We can use SSM to manage on-premise servers, IoT devices, edge devices and virtual machines (example VMs provided by other cloud providers)
-- It requires from us to create a Hybrid Activation
+- It requires us to create a Hybrid Activation
 - When a Hybrid Activation is created, SSM provides an **Activation Code** and an **Activation ID** which will be used to set up the SSM agent on the on-premise instance
-- The instance id for EC2 instances starts with `i-` and for on-premise instances it starts with `mi-`
+- The instance id for EC2 instances starts with `i-` and for on-premise instances starts with `mi-`
-- Managed on-premise instances can be tagged in SSM
+- Managed on-premise instances (mi-) can be tagged in SSM

 ## IoT Greengrass Instance Activation

 - We can manage IoT Greengrass Core devices using SSM
-- We have to install SSM Agent on Greengrass Core devices, they will register themselves as managed node in SSM
+- We have to install the SSM Agent on Greengrass Core devices, they will register themselves as managed nodes in SSM
 - SSM Agent can be installed manually or deployed as a Greengrass Component (pre-built software module that we deploy directly to Greengrass Core devices)
 - Once the SSM Agent is installed on the device, we must define a Token Exchange Role (IAM Role for IoT core devices)
 - We must add permission to the Token Exchange Role to communicate with SSM